Gap, Hautes-Alpes: Higher education

 Higher education in Gap is represented by the Pôle University of Gap, an annex of the former University of the Mediterranean Aix-Marseille II, today the Aix-Marseille University, created from the merger of three universities.
 It includes a STAPS centre, a Business Administration and Management IUT (GEA), a "Mountain crafts" IUP (professional master) which is unique in France, as well as being able to give an aircraft maintenance licence (Provence-Alpes-Côte d'Azur region is a Competitive Centre in Aeronautics, and the Department has established the Centre of Rural Excellence Excell'Air.

 Several BTS chains and preparatory classes exist in the lycées, in particular a Computer Services in Organisations BTS and a Negotiations and Customer Service BTS at the Lycée Dominique Villars as well as an Assistant Manager BTS at the Lycée Aristide Briand.

 Cultural events and festivities

 During the summer months, the association of merchants of the town centre Les Vitrines de Gap organises Nocturnes.
 These are musical and festive events accompanied by the opening of stores downtown from 7pm until 11pm.
 Each year an Expo Fair also takes place at the Parc de la Pépinnière during May.

 The Quattro, a theatre with retractable tiered seating, organises all kinds of events, namely concerts, performances, business seminars, etc.

+Gap is home to the European University of Saxophone, a classical saxophone summer school and festival held annually.